ErgoProxy1/Polydraw-Project2/README.md

     - Eyedropper tool for getting color of clicked element.
 Left click applies to primary color, right to secondary.

     - Stamp tool for adding stickers.
 Mousewheel rotates stamp by 15 degrees.
 Can be set to 1 degrees by holding alt (Chrome) or         ctrl+alt (Firefox, Opera)

+    - A grid with adjustable scale and opacity.

 Following features were implemented during first sprint: